-Most of the castle we see today is an 19th and 20th century reconstruction during the Soviet Era.
+Most of the castle we see today is 19th and 20th-century reconstruction during the Soviet Era.
 It took over a century of various repairs and it opened as a museum to the public in 1961.
-Today is one of the top visited attractions in Lithuania.
+Today is one of the top-visited attractions in Lithuania.

 Photography at Trakai Castle

 You can get a great view of Trakai Castle from the lakeside for FREE and you can even cross over the island over the bridge for FREE too.

 But, if you love history and are curious to see inside and learn some history I would recommend paying to go in, it’s 8 Euros for an adult and an extra 1 Euro 50 cents for photos.

 For photos, I would urge you to go as early as possible.
 I got here around 8 am and there was no one so the bridge was empty.
 But, by 10 am the bridge was packed with tour groups and there were people everywhere.

 Don’t forget to check out the rest of Trakai too.
 It’s home to The Karaims who are an ethnic group that settled here in the 14th century.
 They’re a Turkish-speaking community that also follow their own religion.
 You can learn more at the ethnic museum they have there.

 The one food you must try while you’re here is a traditional Kibinine pastry made of beef and cheese.
 I sampled one at Senoji Kibinine and it was delicious!